Albert Edward Smith

 Albert Edward Smith (October 20, 1871 – April 12, 1947), known as A. E. Smith, was a Canadian religious leader and politician.
 A social gospeller, Smith was for many years a minister in the Canadian Methodist Church before starting his own "People's Church".
 He served in the Legislative Assembly of Manitoba from 1920 to 1922 as a Labour representative.
-In 1925, he became a member of the Communist Party of Canada.
+He joined the Communist Party of Canada in 1925 and ran as a Communist candidate in several elections.

 Early life

 Smith was born on October 20, 1871, in Guelph, Ontario, the son of William George Smith and Elizabeth Bildson, working-class immigrants from England.
 He worked as a machinist's apprentice and later a bookbinder to contribute to the family's income.
 His family later moved to Hamilton, where he developed an interest in religion after joining the Gore Street Methodist Church.
 After passing an oral examination, he became a lay preacher in 1888.
 In 1890 Smith was transferred to MacGregor, Manitoba, to begin field work.
 His appointment came from James Woodsworth, and father of J. S. Woodsworth.

 Smith was a vocal supporter of Thomas Greenway's Liberal government in Manitoba during the 1890s.
 During the Manitoba Schools Question, he defended the Greenway government's decision to remove funding from French-language denominational schools.